U.S. lawmakers seek answers from GM on Mexican labor dispute

+Autos & TransportationU.S. lawmakers seek answers from GM on Mexican labor dispute

-(Reuters) - Three senior U.S. lawmakers on Tuesday asked General Motors Co to answer questions about reported labor rights violations at its Silao plant in Mexico, after the automaker’s union there was accused of tampering with a worker vote.
+Three senior U.S. lawmakers on Tuesday asked General Motors Co (GM.N) to answer questions about reported labor rights violations at its Silao plant in Mexico, after the automaker's union there was accused of tampering with a worker vote.

 House Democrats Dan Kildee, Bill Pascrell and Earl Blumenauer said in a letter to GM Chief Executive Mary Barra that the largest U.S. automaker "has a responsibility to speak out against violations of labor and human rights abuses at the Silao GM plant."